How Lyft Let Me Be An Artist

 - Stay in the city: I will do anything possible to stay on the West side or the North valley while I’m driving.
 Venturing into the suburbs means fewer riders and more time getting back into the hustle and bustle.
 Stick with the crowds for the most cash.
 Use the Lyft destination setting to keep yourself in a particular area.

 - Offer an extra: I didn’t get the idea to offer riders a phone charger as an extra until a few people asked if I had one.
 Once I realized how often people needed to boost their device, I grabbed a couple of chargers (one Android, one Apple).
 Once I added charges for rider cell phones, tips went up a bit.

 - Track it all: Even though Lyft may just be my side gig, I keep records of everything.
 From tolls to miles driven while I’m logged in, I keep it all together for tax time so I can itemize my work costs.
+Using a mileage tracker helps.
 I use Quickbooks Self Employed to track my expenses and mileage, but many drivers have started using Hurdlr and love it.

 I’m a part of L.A.’s new creative underclass, the group that needs a way to make cash for rent to follow a passion.
 That’s where Lyft comes in.
 When I’m not elbow-deep in Abstract Expressionist-inspired artwork, I’m scanning a digital map, waiting on the next rider.
 And when paintings sit longer than they sell, I drive.
 I listen to the stories, and best of all, I don’t wait tables.